 Some Childhood Psychiatric Disorders that Commonly Express as Tantrums or Aggressive/Defiant Behavior

 - Learning Disorders

 This list is in no way comprehensive as it is difficult to compile a list of all disorders that may exhibit such behaviors in children.
 Each individual will react in a different way and express their emotions differently.
 But I wanted to give you an idea of how difficult it is to determine the root cause of a child’s behavior without further evaluation.

 I urge you to take some time to research on your own.
 The Child Mind Institute has excellent resources for parents on dealing with childhood mental illness as well as common childhood behaviors.

 Taking Care of You First

-Ignore the stigma surrounding counseling.
-It isn’t only for the “severely ill.”
+Ignore the stigma around counseling.
+It isn’t only for the severely ill.
 Anyone can utilize counseling if they find themselves struggling to function to their normal level.
 It’s okay.
 I promise it’s okay.

 How Can You Effectively Manage Temper Tantrums?

 They key to understanding your child’s behavior is being aware of their behavior patterns and possible triggers.
 If your child struggles in a certain area at school, changes are that they will exhibit more acting-out behavior centered around those activities.
 For example, my son is learning division this year and he struggles with some of the problems.
 Instead of trying to work the answer out in different ways he will completely shut down and begin to have a meltdown.